Rosario Central Córdoba railway station: History

-In 1949 the government of Juan Perón nationalised the Argentine railways and reconfigured the lines.
-State-owned company Ferrocarriles Argentinos took over the Córdoba Central Railway, shutting down the passenger services handled by Rosario (Córdoba Central) and other stations, concentrating all of it at Rosario Oeste.
+When the government of Juan Perón nationalized the railways in Argentina on 1 March 1948 and reconfigured the lines, the state-owned company Ferrocarriles Argentinos took over the Córdoba Central Railway.
+It shut down the passenger services handled by Rosario (Córdoba Central) and other stations, concentrating all of it at Rosario Oeste.
 Rosario Central Córdoba remained active for freight services only.

 Starting in 2005, the terrains surrounding the station were employed to create an urban park ("Parque Hipólito Yrigoyen").
 As part of the renewal of the area, the station was restored.

 The station's building was also seat of the Asociación Rosarina Amigos del Riel (Rosario's Friends of the Rail Association), a railway advocacy and research non-profit organization.
 In August 2015, it was announced that the Argentine state will invest A$ 15 million in the refurbishment of the building.

 Besides, the Government of Santa Fe plans to open a tram service between Rosario and Granadero Baigorria, with Rosario Central Córdoba as an intermediate stop.